 Neena Gupta Opens Up On ‘Saand Ki Aankh’ Ageism Controversy: ‘Didn’t Want To Snatch Anyone’s Role’

 'Saand Ki Aankh', a film about two female sharpshooters who took to the sport after the age of 60, became the centre of an ageism debate on social media.
 The film starred Bhumi Pednekar and Taapsee Pannu, who are both in their 30s.
-When veteran actor Neena Gupta expressed her thoughts on directors not casting actors who are age appropriate for particular roles, the debate blew up into a controversy.
+When veteran actor Neena Gupta expressed her thoughts on directors not casting actors who are age-appropriate for particular roles, the debate blew up into a controversy.

 In a recent interview, Neena Gupta opened up about the controversy saying that she does not understand why her statement led to a controversy.